-In developing the Consolidated Plan and second year Annual Action Plan 2021, a series of virtual public hearings were held to solicit input on community development, affordable housing and homeless needs for the Plan.
+In developing the Consolidated Plan and third year Annual Action Plan 2022, a series of virtual public hearings were held to solicit input on community development, affordable housing and homeless needs for the Plan.
 Public hearing notices were published in The Garden Island Newspaper and on the County's website.
-On November 18, 2020, KCHA held a virtual public hearing and informational webinar via Zoom to receive community input and provide information on CDBG grant eligibility and the application process.
+On October 11, 2021, an informational webinar via Teams was held to receive community input and provide information on CDBG grant eligibility and the application process.

-On November 23, 2020, another community virtual hearing was held jointly with the State of Hawaii, Hawaii Housing Finance Development Corporation (HHFDC).
-In March 2021, KCHA held a virtual public hearing to receive comments on the draft Annual Action Plan and the proposed projects and goals for program year 2021.
+Another community virtual hearing was held jointly with the State of Hawaii, Hawaii Housing Finance and Development Corporation (HHFDC).
+On March 14, 2022, KCHA held a virtual public hearing to receive comments on the draft Annual Action Plan and the proposed projects and goals for program year 2022.